experiment

 Some “Should Have” features were critical to task completion, while certain interactions created unnecessary friction during the shopping flow.

-The solution focused on refining the flow by incorporating a key "Should Have" feature: Discount section.
+The solution focused on refining the flow by incorporating the “Discount” section.
 This adjustment was supported by design refinements to improve clarity and reduce friction.

 To avoid interrupting the flow, I simplified the experience by removing the pop-up interaction and allowing users to add items directly from the header.